apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Argentina's Javier Milei unveils sweeping decree to deregulate the economy**
+**Apple fails to delay sales ban on watches.
+Only Biden can step in.**

-You can read more about it [here](https://www.ft.com/content/854fdb00-e9bc-430a-a067-8f7c6f837fd4).
+You can read more about it [here](https://www.businessinsider.com/apple-watch-us-sales-ban-patent-joe-biden-2023-12).

 ## Requirements
 - Python 3.8